Skip to content

 Permeability scatter and relative error

 Left: voids permeability against the saved pnflow permeability with the identity line.
-Right: per-case relative difference.
+The imported-CNM points sit on the identity line at plotting resolution once pnflow compatibility is enabled.
+Right: per-case relative difference for the imported-CNM and snow2 branches.

 Permeability versus porosity